‘Days Of Our Lives’ June 6 Recap: Thrady Ends In Ugly Twist, Ciara Faces Demons, Claire Kisses Tripp, Ben Sane

 — Days of our Lives (@nbcdays) May 31, 2018

 Across Salem, Days viewers know that Marlena is heading to the sanitarium to determine whether or not Ben has had a real breakthrough.
-Ben welcomes her with a smile indicates that he is happy to see her.
-He then apologizes to Marlena saying he doesn’t want to hurt people anymore, the way he hurt her.
+Ben welcomed her with a smile indicating that he was happy to see her.
+He then apologized to Marlena saying he didn’t want to hurt people anymore, the way he hurt her.

-Marlena wants to know when Ben began feeling remorse for his actions and the people he killed.
-Ben tells Marlena that his breakthrough occurred, six months ago when Sami came back to Salem.
+Marlena wanted to know when Ben began feeling remorse for his actions and the people he killed.
+Ben told Marlena that his breakthrough occurred six months ago, when Sami came back to Salem.

 Days of Our Lives viewers remember that, during that time, Sami was desperate to get Will’s memories back.
 She broke Ben out of the sanitarium and had him recreate the night that he tried to kill Will.
 He felt the horror of what he had done and he couldn’t continue.